Code360In/katacoda-scenarios-41/git-03-remove-file-from-commit/step1.md

 `git status`{{execute}}

-Let's imagine the situation, you want to remove all staged files for some reason.
+Let's imagine the situation, you want to remove all staged files from index for some reason.
 Honestly speaking, if you need to do so, please, revise your approach to work :)

 Anyway, we have 4 files in stage.
 Let's remove `testfile-01`